slackpanos/SlackOnly-Docs/README.md

 ## Development and Quality Control

-*  See DEVELOPERS.md and QUALITY_CONTROL.md
+*  See DEVELOPERS and QUALITY_CONTROL

 ## Contact